FarronF/limerick-council-meetings/meetings/2017/04/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick -  20th March 2017.md

 intended to support a single or small number of large events;

-• The difference in funding granted by Fáilte Ireland to Galway compared to Limerick--- 7
+• The difference in funding granted by Fáilte Ireland to Galway compared to Limerick
+---
+7

 should be explored further;